Overview

 What Construction Management Includes

-- Budget and scope management tied to active design and procurement milestones
+- Budget and scope management tied to active design and procurement milestones, with owner-facing cost reporting that tracks real commitments against the approved budget

-- Coordination meetings that keep scope and schedule drift visible before they become schedule issues.
+- Coordination that keeps scope and schedule drift visible before they become budget overruns or missed opening dates

 Our Construction Management Process